hmchou56/centra8/centra3/registration.md

 ## CENTRA 2018 Registration

-*Please note that this page is under construction.
-Registration and PRAGMA 34 Workshop links are not yet linked.
-They will be available in late February.*

-To register for PRAGMA / CENTRA Japan Meetings 2018, please click here and proceed to the registration page.
+To register for PRAGMA / CENTRA Japan Meetings 2018, please go to: [https://acislab.wufoo.com/forms/pragmacentra-japan-meeting-2018/](https://acislab.wufoo.com/forms/pragmacentra-japan-meeting-2018-copy/)

 Please note that PRAGMA 34 Workshop and CENTRA 3 All-Hands Meeting are held at different locations.
 PRAGMA 34 will be held at Akihabara Convention Hall near JR Akihabara Station and CENTRA 3 All-Hands Meeting will be held at AP Tokyo Marunouchi near JR Tokyo Station.
 It takes about 4 minutes from JR Akihabara Station to JR Tokyo Station on the JR Yamanote Line.